FuelLabs/fuel-specs/src/tx-format/transaction.md

 - `scriptDataLength > MAX_SCRIPT_DATA_LENGTH`
 - `scriptLength * 4 != len(script)`
 - `scriptDataLength != len(scriptData)`
+- No policy of type `PolicyType.GasPrice`
+- No policy of type `PolicyType.GasLimit`

 > **Note:** when signing a transaction, `receiptsRoot` is set to zero.
 >